 At the Meeting, it is proposed that the following resolution be adopted:

-"RESOLVED, to approve the amendment of compensation terms of the Company's non-executive directors (other than the chairperson if compensated under a separate arrangement), as detailed in the Proxy Statement, dated December 26, 2019."
+"RESOLVED, to approve amendments to the terms of employment of Mr. Doron Gerstel, Company's Chief Executive Officer, as detailed in the Proxy Statement, dated May 24, 2022."